superlativeinstruments/manuals.playsuperlative.com/SB01/connections.md

 `PEDAL`: Hold/Sustain pedal input.

-`MOD CV`: Control voltage input for VCO/VCF.
+`MOD CV`: Control voltage input to the bender section for controlling VCO/VCF.
 0 to +5V.

 `TRIG IN`: Trigger input. +2.5V or higher.